 ________________________________________________________

-At the Moran entrance station the main road bears left.
+At the Moran Junction and Moran entrance station the main road bears left.
 From the entrance station it is 5 miles to a junction with the Teton Park Road described below.
 On the way you should stop at the small parking lot / turnoff on the left for Oxbow Bend, one of the best aquatic wildlife watching areas.
 Check with the park for times a Ranger will be there to answer questions.
 On our trips this is the place we most often kayak at in the morning, starting before sunrise.

 Photo below by Fred Hanselmann http://www.hanselmannphotography.com/Pictures_of_the_tetons.html)

-There is a bridge on the Snake River at Moose, Wyoming that looks down on prime moose habitat.
+Just past your turn at Moose Junction, there is a bridge on the Snake River at Moose, Wyoming that looks down on prime moose habitat.

-It can be a safe place to what moose from relatively nearby (with you up on the bridge) as long as you don’t drop your sunglasses, camera, binoculars over the bridge.
+It can be a safe place to watch moose from relatively nearby, (with you up on the bridge)

 With a telephoto or your own binoculars you can see any moose that are in the vicinity up close:

 No longer open year-round.
 Closed early November to early March.
 Various hours depending on time of year.
 Early June to late September, often open 8 a.m. to 5 p.m.
+Parking lot has 180 total spaces with 20 oversize spaces for RVs, boats, and buses.

 From the welcome-to info: